MicrosoftDocs/architecture-center/docs/example-scenario/apps/capture-the-flag-platform-on-azure-paas-content.md

 - The CTFd web application component requires [at least 1 CPU and 1 GB of RAM per instance](https://docs.ctfd.io/docs/deployment/installation).

-- For more information about scaling a basic web app, see [Scaling the App Service app](/azure/architecture/web-apps/app-service/architectures/basic-web-app#scaling-the-app-service-app).
+- For more information about how to scale a basic web app, see [Scaling the App Service app](/azure/architecture/web-apps/app-service/architectures/basic-web-app#scaling-the-app-service-app).

 - You can [scale up](/azure/mysql/flexible-server/concepts-service-tiers-storage) Azure Database for MySQL to meet higher demands.
 You can dynamically change the number vCores and the amount of storage that is right for your target workload.